Delaware Valley Regional High School: Athletics

 The Delaware Valley Regional High School Terriers compete in the Skyland Conference, which is comprised of public and private high schools in Hunterdon, Somerset and Warren counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 509 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in Division 2A of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group II South for football for 2018–2020.
+The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The Del Val wrestling team has had eight individual state champions and 33 individual state placewinners.
-The team has been the Central Jersey Group II sectional champion 16 times, won two sectional titles in North II Group I, and has won the New Jersey Group II state championship in 1984, 1985, 1987–1990 and 2017, and the Group I title in 2022; The program's eight state titles through 2020 were tied for ninth-most in the state.
+The team has been the Central Jersey Group II sectional champion 16 times, won two sectional titles in North II Group I, and four titles in Central Jersey Group I. The team has won the New Jersey Group II state championship in 1984, 1985, 1987–1990, 1999 and 2017, and the Group I title in 2022, 2023 and 2025; The program's 11 state titles through 2020 were sixth-most in the state.
 The 2017 team finished the season with a 23–3 record after defeating Collingswood High School in the semis and moving on to beat Hanover Park High School in the finals 30–28 to win the program's eighth Group II title.
 The 2022 team knocked off "perennial Group 1 favorite" Paulsboro High School in the semifinals and then defeated Kittatinny Regional High School by a score of 36–23 in the Group I tournament final, to claim the program's ninth state title.

 The softball team finished the 1985 season with a 25–2 record after defeating Jefferson Township High School by a score of 3–1 in the final of the playoffs to win the Group II state championship.

 The 2000 football team made it to the playoffs for the first time in school history, and posted the up-to-then best record while making it to the semi-final playoff game vs. Manasquan High School where they lost 40–0.
 The football team made it to the 2007 Central Jersey Group II state sectional tournament, falling to Carteret High School by a score of 13–7.
 The football team also earned the region title in 2011 and made it to the semi-final round in the state playoffs.